sebadob/redhac/README.md

     // The serialization of the values is done with `bincode`. let value = "myCacheValue".to_string();

-    // At this point, we need cloned values to make everything work nicely with networked
+    // At this point, we need cloned values to make everything work
-    // connections.
-If you only ever need a local cache, you might be better off with using the
+    // nicely with networked connections.
+If you only ever need a
+    // local cache, you might be better off with using the `cached`
-    // `cached` crate directly and use references whenever possible. cache_put(cache_name.to_string(), key.to_string(), &cache_config, &value)
+    // crate directly and use references whenever possible. cache_put(
+        cache_name.to_string(), key.to_string(), &cache_config, &value
+    )
         .await
         .unwrap();

     let res = cache_get!(
         // The type of the value we want to deserialize the value into String,
         // The cache name from above.
-We can start as many for our application as we like cache_name.to_string(),
+We can start as many for our
+        // application as we like
+        cache_name.to_string(),
-        // For retrieving values, the same as above is true - we need real `String`s key.to_string(),
+        // For retrieving values, the same as above is true - we
+        // need real `String`s
+        key.to_string(),
-        // All our caches have the necessary information added to the cache config.
+        // All our caches have the necessary information added to
+        // the cache config.
 Here a
         // reference is totally fine.
         &cache_config,
-        // This does not really apply to this single instance example.
-If we would have started
+        // This does not really apply to this single instance
-        // a HA cache layer we could do remote lookups for a value we cannot find locally, if
+        // example.
+If we would have started a HA cache layer we
+        // could do remote lookups for a value we cannot find locally,
-        // this would be set to `true` false
+        // if this would be set to `true` false
     )
         .await